epheo/kiss/README.md

 - Container-optimized for Kubernetes deployments
 - Minimal dependencies and attack surface

-KISS serves files from the container root directory (`/`) while protecting the server binary at `/kiss`.
+KISS serves files from the container content directory (`/content/`) while protecting the server binary at `/kiss`.

 ## What KISS does NOT implement (by design)